Orbital-Web/Raphael/README.md

 3. Compile as follows:

     ```shell
-    make packages  # install dependencies (SFML)
-    make main      # build GUI
+    make main      # build GUI (note this will also install SFML)
     make uci       # build UCI engine
     ```

 <!-- ### Compiling on Windows
-TODO: update SFML to 3.0 so we can use makefile and easily compile on Windows too
+FIXME: update SFML to 3.0 so we can use makefile and easily compile on Windows too

 If Ubuntu/WSL does not work for you, or you would like to compile the code statically, you can follow these steps: